-- □ Testing Room Materials Report form (or testing manual), with completed seating chart on the back. - □ Annotated room roster and/or NAR. - □ Multiple-choice test books, both used and unused, and Essay books. - Any additional test materials related to accommodated testing (such as test books with answers, printed essays, flash drives, etc.). - □ Answer sheets, both used and unused (see What Is a Used Answer Sheet? later in this section).
-Make sure there are no answer sheets remaining inside test books. - $\hfill\square$ Any completed IRs. - □ Student Answer Sheet Instructions. - □ Any printed translated testing instructions and copies of oral instructions. - $\hfill\square$ Any word-to-word dictionaries. - $\hfill\square$ Any completed Request to Cancel Test Scores forms.
+- □ Testing Room Materials Report form (or testing manual), with completed seating chart on the back. □ Annotated room roster and/or NAR. □ Multiple-choice test books, both used and unused, - ☐ Any additional test materials related to accommodated testing (such as test books with answers, printed essays, flash drives, etc.). - ☐ Answer sheets, both used and unused (see What Is a Used Answer Sheet? later in this section).
+Make sure there are no answer sheets remaining inside test books. - ☐ Any completed IRs.